 The key benefits of using cash register root from its simplicity.
-People who would not want to deal about the complicated schematics of in-synch and web-based cash flow and business transaction management and record keeping, then better stick to good old cash registers.
-This way, you can better appreciate the simplistic transaction processing functions of this machine.
-Not only does it store money efficiently and securely, for someone who I just starting out in the restaurant biz, this machine allows you to get started quickly.
-This machine covers the basics: transaction processing, low initial investment, low learning curve, low power consumption, receipt printing and optional sales record or report.
+People who would not want to deal with complicated schematics of in-synch and web-based cash flow, business transaction management, and record keeping, should stick to good old cash registers.
+That way, you can better appreciate the simple transaction processing functions of this machine.
+Not only does it store money efficiently and securely, for someone who’s just starting in the restaurant biz, but this machine also allows you to get started quickly.
+It covers the basics: transaction processing, low initial investment, low learning curve, low power consumption, receipt printing, and optional sales record or report.

 Which one offers better service?

 On the other hand, cash registers are better suited for smaller table service restaurants.
-Cash registers are designed for quick service, such as those you see in drive through, cafeteria, bar or lounge.
-Thanks to business cash register utility software, more functionality has been added to cash registers—that includes accommodating transactions for credit or debit cards.
+Cash registers are designed for quick services, such as those you see in drive-throughs, cafeterias, bars or lounges.
+Thanks to business cash register utility software, more functionality has been added to cash registers—that includes accommodating transactions for credit or debit card.

 Which one will your staff prefer?

-Given the chance, will your staff choose to use a cash register or a restaurant POS?
+Given a chance, will your staff choose to use a cash register or a restaurant POS.

 Which one gives better value?